Dharmanagar: Transport

 The nearest airport to Dharmanagar is in Silchar and airfield at Agartala.
 There is also a helipad for helicopter rides or for quick journeys to the capital Agartala.
 Kailashahar Airport was the nearest airport to the city but it is currently non-active and abandoned.
 Recently the AAI surveyed the zone and has agreed to invest in upgrading the abandoned airport there.
 The state government has also agreed to acquire 79 acres to support this project.

 Daily bus service runs from Dharmanagar to Shillong and Guwahati via NH 8.
 Bus services to nearby cities of Assam and Tripura from Dharmanagar ISBT are more frequent.
 Buses also connect Dharmanagar to state capital.
 Connectivity via bus is one of the most important forms of transportation for local residents.

 The city has good train connectivity from Dharmanagar railway station.
-Daily multiple passenger trains run from Dharmanagar to Assam and state capital Agartala.
+Daily multiple passenger trains run from Dharmanagar to various parts of the country.
 Agartala is connected to rest of India through the lines of Dharmanagar.
-On 2008 Agartala became the second capital of Northeast India to get connected to railway network.
+In the year 1964 Dharmanagar becomes the first station of Tripura connected via rail network.
 Tripurasundari Express, Rajdhani Express, Kanchanjunga Express, Humsafar Express, Habibganj Express, Secunderabad Express, Deogarh Express connects Dharmanagar with cities like Firozpur, Delhi, Kolkata, Bangalore, Bhopal, Hyderabad, Deogarh (Jharkhand) respectively.